Friday Night Funkin'

-Friday Night Funkin', often shortened to FNF, is an upcoming rhythm video game developed by The Funkin' Crew Inc. and released on Newgrounds in 2020.
+Friday Night Funkin' is an upcoming rhythm video game developed by The Funkin' Crew Inc. The demo was released on Newgrounds in 2020.
 The game is developed by a small group consisting primarily of Cameron "ninjamuffin99" Taylor, David "PhantomArcade" Brown, Isaac "Kawai Sprite" Garcia, and evilsk8r.
-The game is also open-source.
-It shares some gameplay features with Dance Dance Revolution, PaRappa the Rapper, and the "Dance Contest" minigame from Club Penguin, and borrows aesthetic influences from Flash games.
-The game has been credited with driving users back to Newgrounds, a site that rose in popularity in the early 2000s.
+Friday Night Funkin is also open-source.

-The game revolves around the player character, Boyfriend, who must defeat a variety of opponents in singing and rapping contests in order to continue dating his love interest, Girlfriend.
+Friday Night Funkin revolves around the player character, Boyfriend, who must defeat a variety of opponents in singing and rapping contests in order to continue dating his love interest, Girlfriend.
 Gameplay involves hitting notes with timed inputs while avoiding running out of health for the duration of the song.
-There are currently nine levels in the game, alongside selected songs amongst the nine levels featuring more difficult remixes.
+There are currently ten levels, alongside selected songs featuring more difficult remixes.

-The game was initially created for the Ludum Dare 47 game jam on October 5, 2020.
+Friday Night Funkin' was initially created for the Ludum Dare 47 game jam on October 5, 2020.
 An expanded demo was released on November 1, 2020, with updates continually released in the following months.
-A full version of the game backed by Kickstarter, titled Friday Night Funkin': The Full Ass Game, is in development.
-On July 15, 2025, the game was released for iOS and Android.
+A full version backed by Kickstarter, titled Friday Night Funkin': The Full Ass Game, is in development.
+On July 15, 2025, Friday Night Funkin was released for iOS and Android.